MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-connect-snowflake.md

 ﻿<properties
-   pageTitle="Connect to a Snowflake computing warehouse in Power BI Desktop" description="Easily connect to and use a Snowflake computing warehouse in Power BI Desktop" services="powerbi" documentationCenter=""
+   pageTitle="Connect to Snowflake computing warehouse in Power BI Desktop" description="Easily connect to and use a Snowflake computing warehouse in Power BI Desktop" services="powerbi" documentationCenter=""